Why are Pet Trusts Becoming More Popular?

 Some states include pets in divorce settlements.

-In fact, according to an article in The New Republic, back in 2017, “the Illinois state house passed a law that would force divorce courts not just to divvy pets up between their “parents” in a custody battle, but to think about their well-being, too.”
+In fact, according to an article on pet custody and divorces in The New Republic, back in 2017, “the Illinois state house passed a law that would force divorce courts not just to divvy pets up between their “parents” in a custody battle, but to think about their well-being, too.”
 The article also points out that in Alaska, judges are required to consider the well-being of pets in divorce judgements and they can also assign joint custody over an animal.

 Have you considered creating a pet trust?